 While the district is not changing the current mask optional policy, we strongly recommend mask-wearing following the CDC and SC DHEC guidance.
 Masks will also be available for all students and staff desiring to wear one.
 In many cases, if both parties are wearing a mask, students can avoid most quarantines.
-If both the infected student and the other students are at least 3 feet apart, then only the student who has tested positive would be required to isolate IF both the infected student and the other students were wearing masks.
+If students are at least 3 feet apart, then only the student who has tested positive would be required to isolate IF the student who was 3 feet or more apart was wearing a mask.